sts10/sts10.github.io/_posts/2022-01-06-introducing-bottle-age-encryption.markdown

 In an effort to make a more compatibility tool, I started from scratch in Rust.
 Going forward, I think I'll focus my efforts on [the Rust port](https://github.com/sts10/bottle-rs/).

+---

-## Things I learned about writing shell scripts
+## Appendix: Things I learned about writing shell scripts

 ### Shell formatting and linting